 Unit 10:- Differential Equations

-Ordinary differential equations, their order and degree.
+Ordinary differential equations, their order, and degree.
 Formation of differential equations.
-Solution of differential equations by the method of separation of variables.
-Solution of homogeneous and linear differential equations, and those of the type
+The solution of differential equations by the method of separation of variables.
+A solution of homogeneous and linear differential equations, and those of the type d2y/dx2 = f(x)

 Unit 12:- Two Dimensional Geometry